SimeonKublenz/CoSy/README.md

 # CoSy
-Cognitive System with counts element in an 2D array
+Cognitive System which counts element in an 2D array